Nutrition & Marketing Practices

 Food Safety

-Serving safe and quality food in every single market, each and every day, is our top priority and a long-standing commitment at McDonald’s.
+Serving safe and quality food in every single restaurant, each and every day, is a top priority and long-standing commitment of McDonald’s.

 Fishermen bringing in a net at sea